cfoellmann/translation-toolkit/readme.txt

 == Changelog ==

+= Version 1.99.26 =
+* Bugfix: WordPress version 3.5 starts removing prototype.js and scriptaculous but falls back to google CDN include which brokes JSON requests
+* Bugfix: CDN verification returned an error object and caused a fatal error if external script can't be verified
+* Bugfix: german translation contains untranslated terms
-= Version 1.99.25 =
+* Bugfix: compatibility improved and checked, still compatible with WordPress >= 2.5 = Version 1.99.25 =
 * Bugfix: trim of string sometimes broken like:  'Result: \'text\''
 * Bugfix: 'Domain Path' of plugins will be accepted if set and existing